insite-gmbh/iDoc/articles/release_notes/ICON.release_notes.md

 # ICON Base Release Notes
 |date      | change description |
 |----------|:-------------|
+|06.04.2017| Fixed a bug where spooler refresh remains locked, when WorkOnNextMessageFromSpooler throws a exception.
 |23.03.2017| Added locking to PayloadconverterAdapter to avoid the problem when sending more then one message at the same time.  |
 |16.03.2017| Added automatic handling of corrupt spooler files.  |
 |16.02.2017| Created lock free implementation for the slot cache by using concurrent dictionary.
 Added new Global config value to activate sendslotchages in UI. |